unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 ## Delta-H Parametrization

-This Script includes the code for parametrizing individual glaciers acording to Huss et al. 2010.
+This Script includes the code for parametrizing individual glaciers according to Huss et al. 2010.
 Data used to run the script can be downloaded an preprocessed by your self or downloaded via a google drive folder where no preprocessing via GIS is neccesarry.
 To get access send a mail to jonas.schild@students.unibe.ch.
-With this script you can do the parametrization for all glacier included in the Swiss Glacier Inventory 2016.
+With this script you can do the parametrization for all glaciers included in the Swiss Glacier Inventory 2016.

 ### Input data